WeblateOrg/weblate/docs/api.rst

     Download current translation file.

+    .. note:

+        This API endpoint uses different logic for output than rest of API as it operates on whole file rather than on data.
+Set of accepted `format` parameters differ and without such parameter you get translation file as stored in VCS.

     :query format: File format to use, if not specified no format conversion happens, supported file formats: ``po``, ``mo``, ``xliff``, ``xliff12``, ``tbx``

     :param project: Project URL slug